App-vNext/Polly/README.md

   });
 ```

-### Retry, waiting a specified time between each retry and calling an action on each retry with the current exception and timespan
+### Retry, waiting a specified duration between each retry, calling an action on each retry with the current exception and duration

 ```csharp
 Policy